ValiantPlaatypus/test/README.md

 ## Contents
 ### Notes
-This repo contains three main documents: "Notes about Fluid Mechanics", "Review of Mathematical Analysis and Introduction to Tensor Algebra and Calculus", "Questions and Answers".
+This repo contains three main documents:
+- "Notes about Fluid Mechanics";
+- "Review of Mathematical Analysis and Introduction to Tensor Algebra and Calculus";
+- "Questions and Answers".

 ### Programs
 This repo contains some programs and scripts about: